Spectator Church

 Continue reading

-Organic Dead Ends
+Organic Church Dead Ends

 I’ve been thinking a lot about why significant segments of the organic church community in the Western hemisphere have failed to achieve Biblical viability – becoming instead anemic, self-focused and insular.